 Note: The IRS addressed various aspects of §965(h) in a series of Q&A posted on its website.
 Question 14 of the Q&As addresses whether taxpayers making an election under §965(h) could receive refunds of any 2017 payments or estimated tax payments that exceeded the sum of their 2017 net income tax liability described under §965(h)(6)(A)(ii), which is the taxpayer’s net income tax liability determined without regard to §965, plus the taxpayer’s first annual installment pursuant to an election under §965(h) due in 2018.
 Answer 14 provides that taxpayers are not eligible for a refund of this amount unless and until the amount of payments exceeds the entire unpaid 2017 income tax liability, including all amounts to be paid in installments under §965(h) in subsequent years.
 Answer 14 further provides that any excess amount paid would instead be applied to the “next successive annual installment (due in 2019), and to the extent such excess exceeds the amount of that installment due, then to the next such successive annual installment (due in 2020), etc.”

 In PMTA 2018-16, the IRS Chief Counsel addressed whether taxpayers could obtain a refund of or apply as a credit to their next year’s estimated tax liability any amount that exceeded the amount currently due.
-The IRS Chief Counsel also addressed whether the IRS's offset refund bypass procedures described in IRM 21.4.6.5.7.1 applied.
+The IRS Chief Counsel also addressed whether the IRS's offset refund bypass procedures described in IRM 21.4.6.5.11.1. applied.

 The IRS Chief Counsel concluded that an overpayment under §6402(a) does not exist with respect to a 2017 income tax liability unless and until the entire liability is fully paid, including any amount of that liability that is subject to an election to pay that income tax liability in installments under §965(h).
 Absent an overpayment of the entire tax liability for the 2017 tax period, the IRS cannot issue a credit or refund under §6402(a) with respect to the 2017 tax period.